-At year-end, 13.33% of the Board of Directors of the Company was formed by women, that represent 16.66% of the independent directors and 20% of proprietary directors.
+As already stated in previous sections, in 2016 two women have joined the Board although two other female directors have left office.
+At year-end, 11.76% of the Board of Directors of the Company was formed by women that represent 22.22% of the independent directors.